-In 1530, a conference of Reformation leaders convened in Augsburg to draw up a common Statement of faith.
+In 1530, a conference of Reformation leaders convened in Augsburg to draw up a common Statement of Faith.
 The leadership of the movement had already begun to move beyond Luther.
 He was still an outlaw and unable to attend.
 So the task of presenting Luther’s ideas fell to his colleague, a young professor of Greek at Wittenberg, Philip Melanchthon.
 The young scholar drafted the Augsburg Confession signed by Lutheran princes and theologians.
-And though a growing movement of the German nobility now threw their weight behind the Reform, the Emperor Charles V, who depended on their support, was no more inclined to join the movement than he’d been a Worms.
+And though a growing movement of the German nobility now threw their weight behind the Reform, Emperor Charles V, who depended on their support, was no more inclined to join the movement than he’d been a Worms.

 The effects of this treaty were profound.
 Lutheranism became a State religion in large portions of the Empire.
-It spread N to Scandinavia.
+It spread north to Scandinavia.
 Religious opinions became the private property of princes, and individuals had to believe what their prince chose.

 Luther remained engaged in unending debate with the Roman Church.
 And it wasn’t long before he found himself embroiled in disagreements with other reformers.
-Outspoken & combative, he often collided with equally fierce opponents.
+Outspoken and combative, he often collided with equally fierce opponents.
 These controversies took on a bitter edge that saw Luther hurling vicious epithets at his opponents.
 The insults he’d once used for the Pope were turned on fellow Reformers.
 All this greatly hampered reform.

 For example, Luther became entangled in a controversy with the humanist scholar and reformer Erasmus.
-The 2 had a lot in common, sharing concerns for scholarship, for opening up the Scriptures, and for doctrinal and practical reform.
+The two had much in common, sharing concerns for scholarship, for opening up the Scriptures, and for doctrinal and practical reform.
 Still, they differed sharply in character and theological approach.
 Under pressure to declare himself either for Luther or against him, Erasmus turned to the important issue of the freedom of the will and published a work titled, Diatribe on Free Will in 1524.
 To this Luther made a scornfully sharp reply a year later in his Bondage of the Will.
-This work is a powerful statement of the Augustinian position that in matters of righteousness and salvation the will has no power to act apart from God’s enabling grace.
+This work is a powerful statement of the Augustinian position that in matters of righteousness and salvation human will has no power to act apart from God’s enabling grace.
 Erasmus replied to Luther’s reply, but Luther ignored it.
-Erasmus then aligned himself with the opponents of the Reformation, although still urging reform and maintaining friendly relations with other reformers.
+Erasmus then aligned himself with opponents of the Reformation, although still urging reform and maintaining friendly relations with other reformers.

-Since this is a history & not theology podcast, I’m not going to go into all the nuances of the Eucharistic debate that ensued between the Lutherans and other Reformers.
+Since this is a history and not theology podcast, I’m not going to go into all the nuances of the Eucharistic debate that ensued between the Lutherans and other Reformers.
 Suffice it to say, it became one of the major issues of controversy between them.